 Peirce…fell into difficulty because, by not taking into account the dimension of ‘picturing’, he had no Archimedean point outside the series of actual and possible beliefs in terms of which to define the ideal or limit to which members of this series might approximate.
 (Sellars 1968 §75: 135)

 What is meant by this ‘Archimedean point’?
 I suggested above that Sellars seems to be advocating a kind of scientific self-mensuration, whereby science could serve not only as the ‘measure’ of the world, but also of its own sufficiency in mapping it.
 It is as if Sellars is saying that we cannot say true things unless we are also able to talk about (and, should our formal analyses reach sufficient sophistication, possibly even quantify) how true they are.
 But why should this be?
 Although Peirce, like Sellars, and unlike Rorty, understands that any inquiry that deserves the name requires cognitive friction, his account of that friction does not require an analogous cantilevered epistemological superstructure.
 Rather, for Peirce cognitive friction lies inside the process of inquiry – behind the concepts, behind the pictures – in the index and its distinctive role of drawing our attention to what is.
-This is to say that Peircean pragmatism does not resile from the view that language is not merely “intimately involved with conduct” (Sellars 1954: 213-4, cited above), but rather, considers that language’s role as an instrument for grappling with the world provides a bona fide analysis of ‘means and is true’.
+This is to say that Peircean pragmatism does not resile from the view that language is not merely “intimately involved with conduct” (Sellars 1954: 213-4, cited above), but rather, language’s role as an instrument for grappling with the world provides a bona fide analysis of ‘means and is true’.
 As such, Peircean pragmatism understands that real objects lie inside our real-world judgments about them, where they always have been.

 REFERENCES